 Stocking: (Christmas stocking) a long sock that is hung up by children on Christmas Eve so that Santa Claus can fill it with small gifts.

 Stuffing: a mixture of breadcrumbs, onion and spices used to fill (or stuff) poultry (= turkey or chicken) before cooking.

 Tinsel: a form of decoration consisting of thing strips of shiny metal foil.

 Turkey: a large bird that is native to North America.
 It has a bald head and red flesh handing from its neck.
 It is a typical dish for Christmas.

 Wreath: an arrangement of flowers and leaves fastened to form a ring.
 They are used for decoration.

 Try our interactive Christmas Traditions Game

-If you found this English vocabulary about Christmas Traditions useful, share it with others:
+If you found this English Vocabulary about Christmas Traditions interesting or useful, let others know about it: